sjlelait/disperse/README.md

 # Disperse
-A full-stack Django App for Wilderness lovers and adventurers.
+A full-stack Django App for wilderness lovers and adventurers.
 User's can login with Django's built-in authentication to keep track of their favorite camping sites.
 Disperse features a "find my location" option that aides in displaying a map of the area.
 Other features include local weather data fetched from WeatherAPI and photo upload capabilities.

 ## Technologies Used
 - Django